[HISTORY: Adopted by the Village Board of the Village of Fox Point as indicated in article histories. Amendments noted where applicable.]

 Any person selling or offering for sale on behalf of a nonprofit organization sponsored by or affiliated with any public, private, or parochial school located within the Village or immediately adjacent municipalities;

 Any person selling or offering for sale on behalf of a civic nonprofit organization sponsored by or affiliated with an athletic sport, if such organization has members who are residents of Fox Point.

 Transient merchants may be exempt from this article upon specific authorization of the Village Board only for special events sponsored by the Village of Fox Point or sponsored for its behalf.

-Applicants for registration must complete and return to the Fox Point Police Department a registration form furnished by the Police Department, which shall require the following information:
+Applicants for registration must complete and return a registration form furnished by the Village of Fox Point Village Clerk, which shall require the following information: